Digital Nomad Visa in Spain: Requirements, Taxes and Application Process

-What is the Digital Nomad Visa in Spain?
+What is Spain’s Digital Nomad Visa?

 The Digital Nomad Visa is a residence permit that allows non-EU professionals to live in Spain while working remotely for clients or companies located abroad.